dgonzalez4/Alquimia-Angular-Firebase-Ionic/README.md

 SJ 311 is a civic non-emergency issue tracking and reporting application developed by the team at Open San Jose.
 SJ-311 is developed with Ionic both iOS and Android platforms.

+Data in sj311 Firebase database is stored as JSON and synchronized in realtime to every connected client [here](https://sj311app.firebaseio.com/).

 ## Instructions for installation

 Make sure you have [Node.js](https://nodejs.org/en/) installed.
 We recommend having the LTS version (v4.4.1) installed.